ArchAngelSly/portfolio/README.md

 - Engineered features, such as sentiment scores derived from text data.

 Tools used:
-- **Python**: Data cleaning using Pandas and NumPy.
+- **Python**: Data cleaning using Pandas.
 - **Jupyter Notebook**: Data transformations and exploratory analysis.

 ---

 ### **4. Modeling**
-**Objective**: Apply statistical and machine learning models to generate insights.
+**Objective**: Apply statistical and data models to generate insights.
 Actions Taken:
-- Performed sentiment analysis on customer reviews using Python's `TextBlob` library to identify common themes.
+- Performed sentiment analysis on customer reviews using Python's `nltk` library to identify common themes.
-- Used clustering algorithms (K-Means) for customer segmentation.
 - Created visual models to identify conversion funnel drop-offs and high-performing campaign elements.

 Tools used:
-- **Python (scikit-learn)**: Segmentation and predictive modeling.
+- **Python (ntlk)**: Segmentation and predictive modeling.
 - **Power BI Desktop**: Developed interactive visuals for pattern recognition.

 ---